akazukin5151/marey/README.md

 Either edit the bottom of marey/app/simple/main.py to use your own url and line name, and line color

+> [!WARNING]
+> You may have to change url to use a recent date and time.
+Older date and times might be missing some information.
+Just changing the `dt=yyyymmdd` query param will work

 Or from another python module, import `main` and call `main.main(line)`, giving your own `line`.
 To construct a `Line`, import `common` from `marey.app.simple` and call `common.Constants.Line`

 Note that your url should be pinned to a specific date, not current results.
 See: